seanjkk/co2-emissions-project/README.md

 ### Objectives

-- Clean, manipulate and analyze the dataset using the Pandas library in Python
+- Clean, manipulate and analyze data using the Python and Pandas
 - Create graphs using Matplotlib
 - Create an interactive dashboard using Tableau